anonymous-res-user/Turkic-Unified-Writing-System-fastText/turkic_wikiann/README.md

-The raw WikiANN NER folders and files downloaded from HuggingFace are placed here.
+The raw WikiANN NER folders and files downloaded from HuggingFace should be placed here.